pablojosecodes/book-review/content/fundamentals/ddia/Distributed Data/Transactions.md

 How can we mitigate all these faults?
 Should we just give up?

 No!
-We can use the magic of **transactions** to simply these issues
+We can use the magic of **transactions** to simplify these issues

 A transaction is a mechanism for applicaitons to group relevant reads and writes into one bundle.
 This turns all the actions’ success into something which can be measured in a binary way.
 Either the transaction succeeded or it failed.